People Adore This 3-Year-Old Repeating Positive Affirmations on His Walk to School

 “I am smart.
 I am blessed.
 I can do anything.”

-While some might want to believe those phrases, this three-year-old’s morning affirmations truly go above and beyond.
+While some might want to believe those phrases, not everyone does.
+Perhaps that’s why this three-year-old’s morning affirmations that truly go above and beyond resonated this week.

 Recently Ayaan, headed to school with a banana in-hand, repeated the positive thoughts on his walk with his mother, who posted a video on her Instagram.